Sustainable Energy Systems

 This programme is run over 12 months, with two semesters of taught courses followed by a research project leading to a masters thesis.

-The minimum entry requirement is a UK 2:1 degree, or its international equivalent, preferably in engineering or a physical science.
+A UK 2:1 honours degree, or its international equivalent, in engineering or physics.

 Check whether your international qualifications meet our general entry requirements: